Skip to main content

 For a complete list of our hospice services and what is included in your care plan, visit our services page.

 Families seeking hospice care in Long Beach often share a deep appreciation for quality of life and the simple pleasures of home.
 We frequently hear Long Beach patients express a desire to spend their remaining time where they can feel the ocean breeze, watch the sunset from their window, or simply be surrounded by the community they love.
-Our hospice Long Beach team makes this possible by bringing expert clinical care, including nursing, medications, and support, directly to your door.
+Our Long Beach home hospice team makes this possible by bringing expert clinical care, including nursing, medications, and support, directly to your door.
+In-home hospice in Long Beach means your loved one never has to leave the neighborhood they cherish.

 How Families in Long Beach Start Hospice Care